cvam77/ZayvE/README.md

-# ZayvE_test
+# ZayvE
-A social networking app for connecting like-minded people!

-An app that helps users find people with similar interests as them in the easiest way possible!
+A social networking app for connecting like-minded people in the easiest way possible!
+Sign up for a new world, browse users, search for friends who have similar interests as you, send them a ZayvE request, get connected with them, chat with them, and much more!

 ![Screenshot_20201115_015034](https://user-images.githubusercontent.com/59323913/99179623-12d13980-26e5-11eb-9e83-da69769df8f8.png)